ItradeLQ/osticket-prereqs/README.md

 <a href="https://imgur.com/yHZumJf"><img src="https://i.imgur.com/yHZumJf.png" title="source: imgur.com" /></a>
 </p>
 <p>
-Now that you are in, you have to Install and enable Internet Information Services.
+Now that you are in, you have to Install and enable Internet Information Services(IIS).
 This is a web server that runs on the windows operating system.
 To do this click start and go to the control panel>programs>turn windows features on or off.
 Turn on IIS and expand it, then go to the world wide web Service and expand it> expand the application developer> CGI (because CGI is what lets us install the PHP manager)
 </p>
 <br />